Romer0-c/about_me/README.md

 dev work isnt only about the way the site is built but also understanding the project timeline associated with a site.
 ALTHOUGH I DONT HAVE A LOT OF PROJECTS - MAKE SURE TO HIGHLIGHT SKILLS THAT SHOW DEDICATION TO LEARNING AND PROCESS IMPROVEMENT.

-sleak desgin with only a few colors to help highlight the projects section as the main focal point.
+sleak design with only a few colors to help highlight the projects section as the main focal point.
-Draw the visitor to the projects section.

 LEARN MORE ABOUT PROJECT MANAGEMENT FOR A BUILD OF THE SITE TO INCORPORATE INTO THE CONTENT.